 Ordinary conditions such as acne or pimples are a very common cause of PIH in individuals with brown skin.
 PIH can also be caused by injury to the skin resulting from sunburns, surgery or cosmetic procedures such as chemical peels, dermabrasion, lasers and cryotherapy (liquid nitrogen treatments).

 Usually, hyperpigmentation will gradually lessen over time and normal skin colour will return.
 However, this is a long process that may take up to 12 -24 months or longer.
-But for those clients who wish to remove PIH faster, the Q-switch method has proven to be one of the best treatments for such condition.
+But for those clients who wish to remove PIH faster, the Medlite Q-switch laser method has proven to be one of the best treatments for such condition.

 Clients should be advised to use a good broad spectrum sunscreen daily to reduce further darkening.